 The Canadian wildfire season runs from April to October and generally sees around 9,000 blazes during that time.
-This year’s wildfire season has already led to 311 fires in Alberta alone, according to the province’s Ministry of Agriculture and Forestry.
+This year’s wildfire season has already led to 986 fires in Canada, according to the country’s National Wildland Fire Situation Report.

 To protect your loved ones and your property, keep the following safety tips in mind this wildfire season: